 I wrote this post in 2009.
 My kids are all grown now, but the memories are priceless.

-I typically blog about technology product management, private equity, venture capital or monetizing social media.
+I typically blog about technology product management and mergers/acquisitions.
 Today I’d like to write about something a little more holiday-centric – the Santa Hat Believer’s Club.

-Today, I am a blessed man.
-I have a wonderful wife and five kids ages 24, 20, 12, 11, & 9.
-In 2001 I started a Christmas tradition of my own that has become to known as the Santa Hat Believer’s Club.
+In 2001 I started a Christmas tradition of my own that has become known as the Santa Hat Believer’s Club.
 The rules of the club are pretty simple.
-Starting the day after Thanksgiving through Christmas Day I wear a Santa Hat every time I leave the house, regardless of where I am going.
+Starting the day after Thanksgiving through Christmas Day, I wear a Santa Hat every time I leave the house, regardless of where I am going.
 Also, all of the stations on my car radio are set to the station that plays Christmas music 24 hours a day.
 Finally, I end every discussion with someone I meet or talk to with either a Merry Christmas or Happy Holidays as appropriate.
-Two other members of the club, my daughters Marisa (11) and Jackie (9) do the same thing.
-My 12 year old daughter Lily has been a card carrying member for years but decided that in the 7th grade it wasn’t too cool to be seen wearing a Santa hat to school every day for a month.
-My dear wife Leti simply thinks I am kind of nuts.
+Two other members of the club, my daughters Marisa (11 – now 22) and Jackie (9 – now 21) do the same thing.
+My 12 (now 24) -year-old daughter Lily has been a card-carrying member for years but decided that in the 7th grade it wasn’t too cool to be seen wearing a Santa hat to school every day for a month.

 Perhaps nothing sums up better the philosophy of the Santa Hat Believer’s Club than a story from 102 years ago – the infamous ‘Yes Virginia, there is a Santa Claus’.
 According to Wikipedia “In 1897, Dr. Philip O’Hanlon, an assistant on Manhattan’s Upper West Side, was asked by his then eight-year-old daughter, Virginia (1889–1971), whether Santa Claus really existed.
 Virginia O’Hanlon had begun to doubt there was a Santa Claus, because her friends had told her that he did not exist.
 Dr. O’Hanlon suggested she write to the New York Sun, a prominent New York City newspaper at the time, assuring her that “If you see it in The Sun, it’s so.”
 While he may have been passing the buck, he unwittingly gave one of the paper’s editors, Francis Pharcellus Church, an opportunity to rise above the simple question, and address the philosophical issues behind it.”